Les vins skalli

-Les Vins Skalli is a wine company exclusively owned by the Skalli family.
-It operates in France and is based in Châteauneuf-du-Pape.
-Producing French varietal wines In the '80s, the company today focuses on wine from the Languedoc region, the Rhone Valley region, Provence, and Napa Valley.
+Les Vins Skalli is a French wine company based in Châteauneuf-du-Pape.
+The company produces French varietal wines, and in the 1980's, the company widened its focus to include wines from the Languedoc region, the Rhone Valley region, Provence, and Napa Valley.

 The 1920s

-In the 1920s, Robert-Elie Skalli began working in wine-making.
-He chose land in the Oran, Mascara and Aïn Témouchent regions of Algeria to plant Southern French variety vines such as Carignan, Cinsault, Grenache, and Alicante.
+Winemaker Robert-Elie Skalli started his career in the 1920s.
+He chose to work in the Oran, Mascara and Aïn Témouchent regions of Algeria to plant Southern French variety vines such as Carignan, Cinsault, Grenache, and Alicante.
 In the 1950s, his son, Francis Skalli, took over the vineyards.

 Mediterranean vineyards

 In 1961, the Skalli family moved to France from Algeria.
 Francis Skalli decided to buy Terra Vecchia, land on the Western coast of Corsica.
 At the same time, he created "Les Établissements Skalli" in Languedoc, which was devoted entirely to the import of Algerian-origin wines and would later become Les Chais du Sud.
 In 1974, Robert Skalli, the son of Francis Skalli, took on the family business, further developing varietal wines in Languedoc.